Converting a Decimalto a Whole Number: A Step-by-Step Guide

 Step 1: Identify the Decimal Part

 Examine the digits immediately after the decimal point.
-As an example, in the number 7.6, the decimal part is “.6.”
+To give you an idea, in the number 7.6, the decimal part is “.6.”
 In 2.49, the decimal part is “.49.”

 Step 2: Apply Rounding Rules